-In the case of cilta-cel (Figure E.4.3 and Table E.4.4), higher PFS (and thus higher OS) leads to more favorable cost-effectiveness estimates that meet commonly cited cost-effectiveness thresholds whereas lower PFS leads to less favorable cost-effectiveness estimates that do not meet commonly cited cost-effectiveness thresholds.
-Changing the price of the comparator market basket to the upper range, we find decreases in the incremental cost-effectiveness ratio that meet commonly cited cost-effectiveness ratios and increases in the incremental cost-effectiveness ratio above commonly cited cost-effectiveness thresholds when the price of the comparator market basket is at the lower range.
-After varying multiple inputs simultaneously while running multiple iterations of the model, we found cilta-cel ranged from \$118,000 per QALY to \$171,000 per QALY (Table E.4.5).

-Based on limited clinical evidence, 60% of iterations for cilta-cel were below a threshold of \$150,000 per QALY gained and 98% were below a threshold of \$150,000 per evLYG gained (Tables E.4.6, E.4.7, and Figure E.4.4).
+In the case of cilta-cel (Figure E.4.3 and Table E.4.4), higher PFS (and thus higher OS) leads to more favorable cost-effectiveness estimates, but those estimates do not meet commonly cited cost-effectiveness thresholds whereas lower PFS leads to less favorable cost-effectiveness estimates that still do not meet commonly cited cost-effectiveness thresholds.
+Changing the price of the comparator market basket to the upper range, we find decreases in the incremental cost-effectiveness ratio but those estimates do not meet commonly cited cost-effectiveness ratios and increases in the incremental cost-effectiveness ratio still above commonly cited cost-effectiveness thresholds when the price of the comparator market basket is at the lower range.
+After varying multiple inputs simultaneously while running multiple iterations of the model, we found cilta-cel ranged from \$204,000 per QALY to \$305,000 per QALY (Table E.4.5).
+Based on limited clinical evidence, 0% of iterations for cilta-cel were below a threshold of \$150,000 per QALY gained and 0% were below a threshold of \$150,000 per evLYG gained (Tables E.4.6, E.4.7, and Figure E.4.4).
 However, this probabilistic analysis is limited in its incorporation of overall survival, therefore underestimates the range of uncertainty around lifetime outcomes and costs.

 Finally, given the sensitivity of progression-free survival on model outcomes, we provide incremental cost-effectiveness ratios using alternative survival extrapolations (Table E.4.8).
-Varying the distribution used to extrapolate survival resulted in varying incremental cost-effectiveness ratios of -7% from the base-case of \$147,000 to above 3%.
+Varying the distribution used to extrapolate survival resulted in varying incremental cost-effectiveness ratios of -11% from the base-case of \$253,000 to above 4%.
 This sensitivity analysis should be interpreted with caution as some distributions may provide clinically implausible estimates of progression-free survival.
 Furthermore, we did not capture all uncertainty in extrapolations given a publicly available overall survival curve was not available.
 The potential credible range around QALYs gained for cilta-cel would likely be larger given inclusion of uncertainty around overall survival.
 This limitation is in part addressed through the one-way sensitivity analysis that increased median OS at upper levels of PFS (Figure E.4.3).
 Please note for all cilta-cel sensitivity analyses that a placeholder price is used based on the list price of ide-cel.